Alicia Keys Leads Emotional Tribute For Kobe Bryant & His Daughter At Grammys

 "We wanted to do something that could describe a tiny bit how we all feel right now," she said as the group broke into a harmonized rendition of their song "It's So Hard To Say Goodbye."

-"We gotta make this a celebration in his honor," Keys later added while playing piano.
+"We gotta make this a celebration in his honour," Keys later added while playing piano.
 "He would want us to keep these vibrations high."

 This wasn't the first tribute to Bryant tonight.
 Lizzo kicked off her opening performance with a nod to the loss, and interim Recording Academy CEO Harvey Mason Jr. held another moment of silence in a non-televised segment ahead of the ceremony, according to The Associated Press.